DOL-003/dol-003-web/app/views/compendium/content/sticks/pots.md

 subtitle: The electrical component of the analog stick assembly.
 ---

-Two potentiometers are responsible for translating the position of a stickbox into values that the GCC processor can interpret as X and Y coordinates.
+Two **potentiometers** are responsible for translating the position of each [stickbox](stickboxes) into values that the GCC processor can interpret as X and Y coordinates.

 ## Common issues & repairs